 Resilience: All communities and nations want it, but how to achieve it?

 Several Revitalization News readers have asked me whether the multitudinous present-day efforts to achieve community resilience are actually to achieve their goal.
 Everyone believe in their goal, but not everyone believes they know how to achieve it.
-Here are some thoughts on the subject, extracted from the current draft of my third book, RETECH (coming November, 2018).
+Here are some thoughts on the subject, extracted from the current draft of my third book, RECONOMICS (coming 2019).

 There really is this claustrophobic pressure to innovate instead of to adapt.